Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: Preliminaries

 \subsubsection{Finite Element Interpolated Neural Networks (FEINNs)}

-While standard NNs are typically used with collocation-based methods like PINNs, to deal with variational formulations of PDEs, we consider Finite Element Interpolated Neural Networks (FEINNs) \cite{badia_finite_2024,badia_adaptive_2024,berrone_variational_2022}, where a neural network is interpolated onto a finite element (FE) space.
+While standard NNs are typically used with collocation-based methods like PINNs, in order to deal with weak formulations of PDEs, we consider Finite Element Interpolated Neural Networks (FEINNs) \cite{badia_finite_2024,badia_adaptive_2024,berrone_variational_2022}, where a neural network is interpolated onto a finite element (FE) space.